Immortal215/The-Drawing-Board-Swift/README.md

 > [!IMPORTANT]
 > 🛠️ *Use Playgrounds or Xcode to run on your home device, will soon be available on the app store*

-  Add the following dependencies through XCode or Playgrounds package installer :
+ Then add the following dependencies through XCode or Playgrounds package installer :

 ```link
 https://github.com/EmergeTools/Pow.git